Setting up PrusaSlicer

 PrusaSlicer is Prusa's own in-house developed slicer software based on the open-source project Slic3r.
 PrusaSlicer is an open-source, feature-rich, frequently updated tool that contains everything you need to export the perfect print files for your Original Prusa 3D printer.

-PrusaSlicer is available for Windows, Mac, Linux and we even provide builds for ARM devices and Chromebooks.
+PrusaSlicer is available for Windows, Mac, Linux.
+And even ARM devices and Chromebooks.

 PrusaSlicer